-- Give you a voucher and tell you that someone else will provide goods or a service at a price when the seller knows it is not true.
+- A voucher is given and you are told that someone else will provide goods or a service at a price when the seller knows it is not true.

-- Tell that you a part, replacement, repair or adjustment is needed or desirable if it is not.
+- A part, replacement, repair or adjustment is needed or desirable if it is not.

-- Ask you for information for a survey when that is not true.
+- You are asked for your information for a survey when that is not true.

-- Tell you that they have complete authority to negotiate a deal when that seller does not have the authority.
+- You are told that they have complete authority to negotiate a deal when that seller does not have the authority.

-- Give you a total price of goods or services when actually the price quoted is only for part of the goods or services.
+- You are given a total price of goods or services when actually the price quoted is only for part of the goods or services.

-- Give an estimate for work or repairs that cannot be completed at that price.
+- You are given an estimate for work or repairs that cannot be completed at that price.

-- Use editorial, documentary or scientific reports to advertise their goods and not tell you the representation are only advertising or promotions.
+- Use of editorial, documentary or scientific reports to advertise goods but not telling you the representations are only advertising or promotions.

 Negative option practices are also prohibited by the Fair Trading Act.
 A negative option practice is where a seller sends you goods or services without your consent and then demands that you pay for it.
 For example, someone cannot offer you a free subscription of magazines for 3 months and then charge you after the 3 months without your consent to continue the subscription.

-You may take legal action against someone who sells you goods if you suffer loss or damage.
+You may take legal action against someone who sells you goods if you have suffered a loss or damage(s).
 Look at your contract to see if you agreed to arbitration to settle any disputes.
 If not, you may bring your action in the Civil Court Division of the Provincial Court of Alberta, or the Court of Queen’s Bench.
-You should consult with a lawyer if you want to bring your action in the Court of Queen’s Bench.
-The Small Claims Division of the Provincial Court will hear your matter where the dispute is $25,000 or less.
-If you are taking action against the seller, the Director of Consumer Affairs must be notified before.
+The Small Claims Division of the Provincial Court will hear your matter where the dispute is $50,000 or less.
+You should consult a lawyer if you want to bring your action in the Court of Queen’s Bench.
+You will also have to serve the Director of Fair Trading if you use the Court of Queen’s Bench.
 The Director may decide to take your matter to Court for you, or start a Court action if it is in the public interest to do so.